yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 	./start.sh
 	```

-	:::success:Congratulations
+	:::success:Congratulations :tada:
-	:tada: The signing server is now running on your computer!
+	The signing server is now running.
-	Whenever Hub creates a sweep, it will ask the signing server to sign the bundle and return the signature.
+	Whenever Hub creates a sweep, it will ask the signing server to sign the bundle and to return the signature.
 	:::

 	You're running the signing server in your shell session.
 If you close this session, the server will stop.
 Therefore, you might want to consider running the signing server in a screen/tmux session, a system-wide service, or a supervised process.